 Bad Breath in Dogs | Halitosis

 Stinky breath, or halitosis, is a product of bacteria buildup.
 Lovely, right?
-The bacteria build typically originates in the mouth, lungs, and gut, and the term halitosis is used to describe the odor coming from the mouth as a result of the bacteria.
+The bacteria typically originates in the mouth but infections in the respiratory system and gut can also lead to bad breath.
+The term halitosis is used to describe the odor coming from the mouth as a result of the bacteria.
 There are several potential causes of halitosis, but most commonly it is directly linked to poor oral hygiene.

 In this article, we hope to shed light on the not so appealing topic of dog breath and inform our readers of ways to prevent, manage, and eliminate the stink.

 In order to eliminate and prevent bad breath in dogs, we must first understand what is causing it.
 Bad breath can be caused by something as simple as a poor diet or can be a sign of something much more severe such as liver disease or diabetes.